mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 A character with Combat Paralysis freezes in combat situations.
 On the character’s first Initiative Test in combat, the character rolls Initiative with disadvantage.
 On the second and subsequent Initiative Tests, however, the character rolls his normal Initiative.
 The character also receives a –3 modifier on Surprise Tests.

+#### DEPENDENTS
+BONUS: 3, 6, OR 9 KARMA
+A character with the Dependents quality has one or more loved ones who depend on them for emotional support and financial aid.
+Dependents may include children, parents, a spouse or lover, a sibling, or an old friend.
+Meeting the needs of a dependent should take up a fair amount of the character’s time, as well as some of the character’s money.
+Increase the amount of time it takes to learn a new skill or improve an existing skill by fifty percent.
+See the Character Advancement section on p.
+103 for more information on how long it takes to improve skills.
+Also increase the base time for any long-term projects by fifty percent.
+A dependent could also be a hindrance in other ways—getting underfoot, sharing living space, involving herself in the character’s work, borrowing the car, calling at the most inopportune moments, etc.
+For 3 Karma, the dependent is an occasional nuisance: dropping in unexpectedly (such as when the character must go to a meet), needing emotional support, favors, or other confirmations of friendship/commitment, and occasionally money.
+Examples of dependents at this level include: slacker sibling, long-term boyfriend/girlfriend, or a child not living with the character but for whom the character pays child support and visits regularly.
+Raise the character’s lifestyle cost by 10 percent each month.
+For 6 Karma, the dependent is a regular inconvenience: needing attention and commitment on a regular basis, getting involved in the character’s affairs, sharing living space.
+Examples of dependents at this level include: a live-in lover/wife/husband or family member, a child for whom the character shares custody and routinely has in his home (every other weekend, etc.), or a young child or close sibling for whom the character is responsible.
+Increase the character’s lifestyle cost by 20 percent each month.
+At the 9 Karma level, the dependent is close family or a life partner and lives with the character.
+The dependent is a strain on the character’s time and resources, and/or requires special care and attention that limits the character’s availability for missions or specific actions.
+Examples of these dependents include large family sharing the living space, parents or grandparents with medical or physical needs, and full custody of any children.
+Increase the lifestyle cost for the character by 30 percent each month.

+#### DISTINCTIVE STYLE
+BONUS: 5 KARMA
+A character with the Distinctive Style quality has at least one aspect of his appearance, mannerism, or personality that makes him inconveniently memorable.
+Choices for Distinctive Style include, but are by no means limited to: tattoos that cannot be easily concealed, an accent or atypical manner of speaking, bizarre fashion choices, scars, gang or prison signs, flashy custom augmentations, or non-metahuman modifications like a tail.
+Note that what’s distinctive in one culture or location may not be in another.
+Whatever Distinctive Style the player selects makes her character easy to remember.
+Anyone who attempts to identify, trace, or physically locate this character (or gain information about him via legwork) receives a +2 dice pool modifier for relevant tests.
+If an NPC makes a Memory Test (p.
+152) to determine how much they recall about the character, reduce the Difficulty Threshold by 1, to a minimum of 1.

 #### Gremlins